 Two SRS hydrological modeling codes, STREAM2 and LADTAP XL, have been examined for use in future waterborne release studies.
-STREAM2, the Weather Information and Display System (WINDS) emergency response hydrological code, is an aquatic response computer program designed to model the transport of pollutants from a release point within SRS to various points downstream on the Savannah River.
+STREAM2, the Weather Information and Display System (WIND) emergency response hydrological code, is an aquatic response computer program designed to model the transport of pollutants from a release point within SRS to various points downstream on the Savannah River.
 STREAM2 has the flexibility to give outputs for instantaneous, chronic, and acute aqueous releases to the environment.
-LADTAP XL is a simplistic dilution model capable of calculating concentrations for chronic and 24-hour releases.
-A comparison of the two scenarios shows that the differences between the two codes for a 24-hour release are minimal.
+LADTAP XL is a simplistic dilution model capable of calculating concentrations for chronic and 24 hour releases.
+A comparison of the two scenarios shows that the differences between the two codes for a 24 hour release are minimal, although LADTAP XL does result in more conservative doses.
 Considering the similarity in calculated concentrations and the temporal information available with STREAM2, it is recommended that STREAM2 be used for future waterborne release analysis.
+However, if STREAM2 is not available then LADTAP XL, with modifications, could be used to give instantaneous release data.